Signed in as:

 The two photos above are from North Larchmont Blvd in Los Angeles and show us that both the building behind Curly (built in 1925) and the vacant lot are unchanged.
 A rarity in Los Angeles.

-If you've made a small donation to this website and are a member, you can view the rest of the then and now filming location photos for this film here in The Three Stooges Filming Locations Photo Gallery.
+If you've made a small donation to this website and are a member, you can view the rest of the then and now movie location photos for this film in The Three Stooges Filming Locations Photo Gallery.
+You can view the gallery by clicking here and scrolling down the page.

 Stooge fans: In addition to this film, there are five other The Three Stooges films covered on this site showing each of the filming locations then and now.